Voyagers: The Aurora Frequency

 October 8th 1987

 Seventeen-year-old Jeffrey Jones gazed out the window with his binoculars.
-He never would have thought that the Aurora Borealis would make an appearance in New York.
-He was glad his aunt Tricia lived away from the city and upstate in Saratoga.
-The bright lights of Manhattan might have definitely obscured the rare phenomenon.
-He made sure to note the date and time.
-He had all the lights turned off in the house to test its power and saw his notepad clear as day.
+He'd never have thought that the Aurora Borealis would make an appearance in New York.
+He was glad his aunt Tricia lived away from the city and in upstate Saratoga.
+Manhattan's bright lights might've definitely obscured the rare phenomenon.
+He noted the exact date and time.
+He turned off all the lights in the house to test it and saw his notepad clear as day.

 Keys rattled in the door and his aunt rushed inside, struggling with three grocery bags.